elhoucine/nft-risk-assessment/README.md

 ---

 #### 🙌 Join the Community
 Got questions, feedback, or just want to chat NFTs?
-Join our community on [Discord](#) (link to a Discord server, if available).
+Join our community on [Discord](https://discord.gg/anonymices) (Anonymice).

 ---